 Below you'll find an invitation from our friends & partners over at the Sanford Institute of Philanthropy.
 Our mission at NAVSO is to help you find funding faster and serve veterans better.
 This partnership allows us to do just that.
-See below for an invitation to this event on May 15th focused on peer-to-peer fundraising.
-We hope it helps your quest in finding diverse & sustainable funding.
+See below for an invitation to this event on September 18th focused on working within a nonprofit organization.
+We hope it helps your quest in serving veterans, better, by improving the business aspects of your organization.

 Please select NAVSO as your referral source when registering for the event.